t-lundstrom/CDCL/README.md

 As an application of the SAT-solver, the project includes an automatic sudoku solver.
 In addition to checking if a given formula is satisfiable, the CDCL solver also builds a [resolution proof](https://en.wikipedia.org/wiki/Resolution_(logic)) if the formula is not satisfiable.

-The file `background.pdf` gives a more detailed explanation of the theoretical background.
+The file `background.pdf` gives a more detailed explanation of the theoretical background and an overview of the CDCL algorithm.

 # Basic usage
 To check the satisfiability of an arbitrary formula, run `python3 main.py formula '<formula>'` where `<formula>` is the given formula (see below for the syntax of formulas).
 For example: `python3 main.py formula '(a -> b) & a -> b'`.

-To check the satisfiability of a CNF (conjunctive normal form) formula given as a DIMACS file, run `python3 main.py cnf <file>` where `<file>` is the name of the file (see below for the assumed file format).
+To check the satisfiability of a CNF (conjunctive normal form) formula given as a DIMACS CNF file, run `python3 main.py cnf <file>` where `<file>` is the name of the file (see below for the assumed file format).
 For example: `python3 main.py cnf hole6.cnf`

-To solve a sudoku, run `python3 main.py sudoku <file>` where `<file>` is the given sudoku file (see below for the assumed file format).
+To solve a sudoku, run
+`python3 main.py sudoku <file>` where `<file>` is the given sudoku file (see below for the assumed file format).
 For example: `python3 main.py sudoku sudoku_example.txt`

 # Installing/Running
 Download all files into the same directory and run your python interpreter with arguments as shown above.
 The only dependency is the standard python library.